devlive-community/view-shadcn-ui/docs/components/2024.1.2/drawer.md

-        ['title', 'The title of the drawer', 'String', '-', '', ''], ['closable', 'Whether the drawer can be closed', 'Boolean', 'false', '', ''], ['maskClosable', 'Whether the mask can be clicked to close the drawer', 'Boolean', 'false', '', ''], ]">
+        ['title', 'The title of the drawer', 'String', '-', '', ''], ['closable', 'Whether the drawer can be closed', 'Boolean', 'false', '', ''], ['maskClosable', 'Whether the mask can be clicked to close the drawer', 'Boolean', 'false', '', ''], ['position', 'The position of the drawer', 'String', 'bottom', '', 'top, bottom, left, right'], ]">
 </ApiTable>